PsykeDady/QueryMaticO/README.md

 # QueryCraft

-version `0.6`
+version `0.7`

-Java  ORM framework to semplify DB connection and to generate istruction
+Java  ORM framework to semplify DB connection and to generate istruction.

+Major policy of **QueryCraft** *is not to write manually queries* but use Java Object to communicate with DBMN.

 > **<u>ATTENTION PLEASE</u>**:
 >